Rahix/tbot/doc/building.rst

 Building Projects
 =================

-TBot has a few facilities to easy building your projects.
+TBot has a few facilities to ease building your projects.

 Build-Host
 ----------
 In TBot, your code is compiled on the so called build-host.
-The build-host should be defined in your lab-config.
-It defines the available toolchains.
+The build-host should be defined in your lab-config and define the available toolchains.
 To show how this works, I will make three examples:

 Local Lab-Host as Build-Host